cuba-platform/admin-tools-addon/README.md

 ![generate-scripts-dialog](img/gen_scripts_dialog.png)

 After that, SQL scripts of the specified type are generated for the found entities.
 If there are no results found, then the following notification appears: 'No data found'.

 ## Auto Import

-AutoImport can be used for server preconfiguration and transferring data among servers.
+AutoImport can be used for preconfiguring a server and transferring data among servers.
 The process is launched automatically during the server start/restart.

-For importing data to the server, specify the path to a zip-archive in the configuration file.
-If the archive with the same name has already been processed, then it is skipped.
+For importing data, specify a path to a zip-archive in the configuration file.
+If an archive with the same name has already been processed, then it is skipped.

 The component comprises ready-made solutions for importing security roles and access groups.
 The 'Export as ZIP' button allows generating archives containing the required data about security roles or access groups.
 The user